nekrassov/data-visualization/README.md

 Bar chart is easy to understand, shows different age groups side by side, allowing direct comparison of survival rate between age groups.
 Also, by adding simple number labels, I was able to preserve count information.

-After receiving reviewer's feedback, I made the following changes:
+**After receiving reviewer's feedback, I made the following changes:**

 + fixed inconsistent indents in index.html
 + removed numbers from the chart
 + switched survived/died and sex attributes in the stacked bar chart; that removed ambiguity in chart interpretation
-+ grouped ages above 60 to single group 60+ to get rid of strange bars for groups with little data
++ grouped ages above 60 to single group 60+
 + added animation through classes (with pause feature)
 + imposed order on series to have "Died" represented by red colour